bmeurant/technical-docs/software-architecture/architectural-styles/microservices.md

 1.  **Client:** The starting point of the request (for example, a web browser or a mobile app).
 It only interacts with the API Gateway, without knowing about the individual services.
 2.  **API Gateway:** A single entry point that handles client requests, authentication, and routing to the appropriate microservices.
 It can also manage **rate limiting**.
-3.  **[[load-balancing|Load Balancer]]:** Distributes the incoming traffic load among different instances of the same service.
+3.  [[load-balancing|Load Balancer]]: Distributes the incoming traffic load among different instances of the same service.
 This is an essential component for the **horizontal scalability** of services.
-4.  **Service Discovery:** A mechanism that allows microservices to find and communicate with each other dynamically, without needing to hard-code their network addresses.
+4.  **[[service-discovery|Service Discovery]]:** A mechanism that allows microservices to find and communicate with each other dynamically, without needing to hard-code their network addresses.
 Services register with a **Service Registry** and can query it.
 5.  **Microservices:** The services themselves, containing the business logic.
 They can be developed with different technologies and languages.
 Their communication can be synchronous (via an API) or asynchronous (via a message broker).
 6.  **Message Broker / Event Bus:** An asynchronous communication system that allows services to exchange messages or events.
 This model promotes **loose coupling**, as the sender does not need to know the recipients of the message.